-Tours begin at many points around London, such as Marble Arch, Trafalgar Square or Piccadilly Circus.
 Some are open-topped so that, weather permitting, you can also enjoy fresh air.
 Some buses allow you to jump on or off (hop on or off) at various stops and catch a later bus using the same ticket.
 Tickets are valid for 24 hours.
-Buses run every 5-15 minutes.
-Buses operate 8.30 am -6 pm in summer and to 4.30 pm in winter.
+Buses run every 5- pm in summer and to 4.30 pm in winter.